airbnb/streamalert/docs/source/lookup-tables.rst

 Overview
 --------
-LookupTables is a framework for injecting additional data into your StreamAlert lambda functions.
-LookupTables offers a unified key-value interface into a set of backend storage solutions, allowing StreamAlert lambda functions to use state from outside of the raw telemetry that they receive.
+LookupTables is a framework for injecting additional data into StreamAlert Lambda functions.
+LookupTables offers a unified key-value interface into a set of backend storage solutions, allowing StreamAlert Lambda functions to use state from outside of the raw telemetry that they receive.

-With LookupTables, you can hydrate alerting data, add statefulness to alerts, scalable pull down remote data, rapidly tune rule logic, and much more!
+With LookupTables, StreamAlert can hydrate alerting data, add statefulness to alerts, scalable pull down remote data, rapidly tune rule logic, and much more!

 How do LookupTables work?
 `````````````````````````
-LookupTables is a unified Python interface into backend data storage mechanisms.
+LookupTables provides unified Python interface into backend data storage mechanisms.
 The two currently supported storage
-solutions are AWS S3 and AWS DynamoDb.
+solutions are AWS S3 and AWS DynamoDB.

-LookupTables makes these storage solutions available to StreamAlert's lambda functions.
+LookupTables makes these storage solutions available to StreamAlert's Lambda functions.
 It is available on all
 classifiers, the rules engine, the alert merger, and the alert processor.